What is the tidal phenomenon at the Baie de Somme?

 Discover the phenomenon of the tide at the Bay of the Somme

-The Somme Bay and its characteristics Located in the department of Sumin the Hauts-de-France region, the Bay of the Somme is a vast stretch of coastline that stretches between le Crotoy and Le Hourdel.
-It is characterised by spectacular landscapes that offer a natural beauty incomparable.
-The bay is surrounded by cliffs beachess, the creekssalt marshes and islands.
+The Bay of the Somme and its characteristics Located in the Somme département in the Hauts-de-France region, the Bay of the Somme is a vast stretch of coastline stretching between Le Crotoy and Le Hourdel.
+It is characterised by spectacular landscapes that offer a breathtaking view. natural beauty incomparable.
+The bay is surrounded by cliffs, beaches, coves, salt marshes and islands.

 It is a constant movement with alternating high and low tides occurring at regular intervals.
 These movements are mainly caused by the interaction between the gravitational force of the Moon and the Sun and that of the water itself.
 These variations significantly influence the water level throughout the day.
 They also have a significant impact on local marine habitats.
 High tides allow aquatic organisms such as fish and shellfish to access coastal areas that are not accessible at times of low water.